Skip to content

 What is Cross-Compilation

 Cross-compilation refers to the process of compiling on one platform (the Host Platform) to generate an executable program that runs on another platform (the Target Platform).
-This contrasts with native compilation, where the compiled program runs on the same platform that built it.
+This contrasts with our common native compilation—where native compilation generates programs that run on the same platform that compiled them.

-A simple example: when you compile a C++ program on your Ubuntu x86_64 laptop, and that program will run on a Raspberry Pi's ARM processor, you are cross-compiling.
+A simple example: when you compile a C++ program on your Ubuntu x86_64 laptop, and this program will run on a Raspberry Pi's ARM processor, you are performing cross-compilation.

 Why We Need Cross-Compilation

-This question is actually a no-brainer—would you dare to deploy a complete toolchain on your microcontroller?
-An MCU (Microcontroller Unit) with only a few megabytes of Flash and a few dozen kilobytes of RAM obviously cannot run the GCC compiler.
+This question isn't really a question; let me ask you a question instead—would you dare to deploy a complete compiler toolchain on your microcontroller?
+A microcontroller with only a few MB of Flash and a few dozen KB of RAM obviously cannot run a GCC compiler.

-Furthermore, even if the target device could theoretically compile code, compiling on resource-constrained hardware would be incredibly slow.
-In contrast, compiling on a powerful development machine significantly shortens the development cycle and improves work efficiency.
-Desktop development environments also typically have a more complete tool ecosystem, including IDEs, debuggers, and profilers, which can significantly enhance the development experience.
+Moreover, even if the target device could theoretically compile code, compiling on resource-constrained hardware would be very slow.
+In contrast, compiling on a high-performance development machine can significantly shorten the development cycle and improve work efficiency.
+Desktop development environments usually have a more complete ecosystem of development tools, including IDEs, debuggers, performance analyzers, etc., which can significantly improve the development experience.

 Cross-Compilation Toolchain

-A cross-compilation toolchain is a set of tools specifically designed for cross-compilation, typically including:
+A cross-compilation toolchain is a set of tools specifically used for cross-compilation, usually including:

-• Cross Compiler: The core of the toolchain.
-For example, arm-none-eabi-gcc is used for bare-metal ARM development, and aarch64-linux-gnu-gcc is used for ARM64 Linux systems.
-The compiler is responsible for translating source code into the target platform's machine code.
+• Cross Compiler: This is the core of the toolchain, such as arm-none-eabi-gcc for bare-metal ARM development, or aarch64-linux-gnu-gcc for ARM64 Linux systems.
+The compiler is responsible for translating source code into machine code for the target platform.

-• Cross Assembler: Converts assembly language code into the target platform's machine code, usually used in conjunction with the compiler.
+• Cross Assembler: Converts assembly language code into machine code for the target platform, usually used in conjunction with the compiler.

-• Cross Linker: Links multiple object files (.o files) generated by the compiler into the final executable or library files, handling symbol resolution and address relocation.
+• Cross Linker: Links multiple object files (.o files) generated by compilation into the final executable or library files, handling symbol resolution and address relocation.

-• Standard Libraries: C/C++ standard libraries compiled for the target platform, including libc, libstdc++, and so on.
-These libraries must be compiled specifically for the target architecture.
+• Standard Libraries: C/C++ standard libraries compiled for the target platform, including libc, libstdc++, etc. These libraries must be compiled for the target architecture.

-• Auxiliary Tools: Tools such as objcopy (converts object file formats), size (views program size), and nm (views the symbol table).
+• Auxiliary Tools: Tools such as objdump (view object files), objcopy (convert object file formats), size (view program size), nm (view symbol tables), etc.

 Target Triplet